10 Home Improvement Tips for Spring

 As we all know, warm summer months attract lots of bugs and insects.
 They tend to colonize in the attic area so it is a good idea to check for any signs.
 Another important checklist item in the attic is mould.
 Look for grey or black patches that could indicate mould.
 Remember that proper insulation and good ventilation is needed in the attic area to deter mould growth.
 If you act on it in the spring, you will not have to worry about it in the summer.

 When inspecting the basement areas, look for any sign of dampness.
 This would suggest higher than usual humidity levels and might require some dehumidification as well as better ventilation.
 Also be sure to check the base of the walls for evidence of cracking and water penetration.
+If you think it is needed then you can get someone like Sheet Piling UK in to put in permanent steel sheets to help strengthen and protect them.
 Another important item on the list for basement is examining all the exposed framing for tunnelling on the wood.
 This might indicate pest infestation and would need immediate attention.

 9. Lawn Care